-The first remark is from the talk “America versus Americans” that Mr. Peikoff gave at the Ford Hall Forum (6 April 2003), right after the culmination of ARI’s unstinting promotion of the Iraq War.
-In the talk Mr. Peikoff criticizes the Bush administration for having invaded Iraq – go figure [1] – and having invaded, how Bush is handling the occupation.
+In the talk “America versus Americans” which Mr. Peikoff gave at the Ford Hall Forum, 6 April 2003, he criticizes the Bush administration for having invaded Iraq the previous month [2] and having invaded, how Bush is handling the occupation.
 He also analyzes the public’s reaction to Bush’s policies.
 Near the end he says:

-Mr. Peikoff’s website presents a weekly podcast where he, or Mr. Brook as guest host, answers questions sent in (we would say unwittingly) by fans of Ayn Rand.
+Until November 2016 Mr. Peikoff’s website presented a weekly podcast where he, or Mr. Brook as guest host, answered questions sent in by fans of Ayn Rand, unwittingly accepting them as spokesmen for Rand’s philosophy .
 The website states: “Dr. Peikoff applies Ayn Rand’s revolutionary philosophy to real-world questions.”
-We want to quote from one such podcast made in 2013, where both men together discuss immigration.
-To make sense of it though, first here are a few snapshots of Mr. Peikoff’s position on immigration over the years.
+In a moment we shall quote from one such podcast made in 2013, where both men together discuss immigration.
+To make sense of it though, first we consider a few snapshots of Mr. Peikoff’s position on immigration over the years.

 From Peikoff’s podcast of 16 June 2008: